Halfblood1223/Harris-Health-Intership/README.md

 # HCPH Internship

 This is all the work I did during my internship at HCPH.
-This occurred from 07/27/21 - 07/30/21.

 ### Tools
 - PowerBI + Tableau